The Climbing Wall Award Assessment

 Almost over, now back to the classroom where delegates give a 5 minute talk.
-Hopefully during the day I will have checked that the log books have the required amount of climbing and group experience and a current first aid certificate.
+Hopefully during the day I will have checked that their D-logs have the required amount of climbing, group experience and that they hold a current first aid certificate.
 A final, individual debrief where the CWA trainees find out if they are CWA holders.

 Mobile: 07909 833242

 E mail: email@example.com

 - Climbing Wall Lead Award (CWLA)

 - Learn to Lead Trad Climbing